From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

-\textbf{Self-play supports interchangeable and generalizable language in ring-structured populations [\emph{ScoreG}-P15-Ring].} We investigate how language propagates through a structured population by training agents in a ring topology which is the simplest non-fully connected social network \cite{kim2021emergent, michelrevisiting}.
-Specifically, we set the population size to $N_{\text{pop}} = 15$ and train each agent to interact only with its two neighbors.
-This setup enables us to examine how culture gets transmitted across indirect connections within the population at the test time.
-In \autoref{fig:ring_ls_sr}, for XP+SP agents, both \emph{LS} and \emph{SR} gradually decline as the distance between agents increases.
-This indicates that the learned language generalizes to indirectly connected agents, though with reduced SR. In contrast, for agents with XP alone, language becomes non-interchangeable across the population.
-For example, an agent may produce messages more similar to those of a non-neighbor than to its direct partner at the test time.
-This asymmetry implies that agents learn to understand their neighbors but fail to produce messages aligned with the language they understand (\autoref{fig:ring_xp_sr}).
-Together, these results suggest that self-play not only improves within-agent consistency but also supports more stable and transmissible communication protocols across structured populations.
+\textbf{Self-play enhances cultural transmission in weakly-connected networks [\emph{ScoreG}-P15].} Human language evolves in sparsely connected societies, giving rise to a shared language alongside dialects and foreign languages.
+To investigate how language propagates in such settings, we train agents within weakly connected Ring and Clq social networks.
+The population size is fixed at $N_{\text{pop}} = 15$, with each agent interacting only with a few neighbors.
+This setup allows us to examine how culture is transmitted across indirect connections at test time.
+As shown in \autoref{fig:ring_ls_sr}, both \emph{LS} and \emph{SR} generally decline with increasing distance between agents.
+This indicates that language partially propagates through non-co-trained agents: nearby neighbors develop more similar languages than distant ones.
+Importantly, the learned language also generalizes to indirectly connected agents, albeit with reduced \emph{SR}.
+An exception arises for XP agents under the Ring network, which display a distinctive zig-zag pattern in \autoref{fig:ls_vs_dis} and \autoref{fig:sr_vs_dis}.
+Here, an agent produces messages more similar to those of a non-neighbor than to its direct partner (\autoref{fig:ring_xp_ls}).
+While agents successfully learn to interpret their neighbors, they fail to produce messages aligned with the language they understand (\autoref{fig:ring_xp_ls} and \autoref{fig:ring_xp_sr}), highlighting a breakdown in interchangeability.
+Furthermore, as shown in \autoref{fig:ls_vs_dis} and \autoref{fig:clq_sm_ls_vs_dis}, self-play training yields consistently higher \emph{LS} across all social distances compared to cross-play training.
+Together, these findings suggest that self-play not only enhances within-agent consistency but also supports more stable and transmissible communication protocols in structured populations.
+Finally, we find that adding more connections to Ring can greatly enhance cultural transmission (\autoref{fig:sm_ls_sr}).